jeffreycwitt/hn202/docs/monasticism-emergence.md

 Review what Rosenwein says in SHMA pp. 24-29 and then consider:

 {:.dquestion}
 What does former Western Rome look like after 476?
 Can we summarize the key changes?
-Use the annotation tool to identify a change that seems significant to you and be sure to tell us why?
+Use the annotation tool to identify a change that seems significant to you and be sure to tell us why.

 <div class="answer" markdown="1">